noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 Done this way, components represent the pure logic, and the control flow and state of the application is managed separately of them in the graph.
 This separation makes the system a lot simpler.

+<a id="lifecycle"></a>
+### Component lifecycle

+When NoFlo is being run, all components used in a NoFlo network (an instantiated graph) go through the following lifecycle steps:

+* _Instantiation_: component is instantiated for a node in the NoFlo graph, and its `constructor` method is called.
+At this stage a component should prepare its internal data structures and register listeners for the [events of its input ports](#portevents)
+* _Running_: component has received events on its input ports.
+Now the component can interact with those events and the external world, and optionally start transmitting [port events](#portevents) on its output ports
+* _Shutdown_: Normally a NoFlo network finishes when all components stop transmitting port events.
+It is however also possible to close a running NoFlo network.
+In this case the `shutdown` method of components gets called, allowing components to perform whatever cleanup needed, like unregistering event listeners on external objects, or closing network connections

+A running instance of a component in a NoFlo network is called a *process*.
+Before a process has received data it should be *inert*, merely listening to its input ports.
+Processes that need to start doing something when a network is started should be triggered to do so by sending them an Initial Information Packet.

+<a id="portevents"></a>
 ### Ports and events

 Being a flow-based programming environment, the main action in NoFlo happens through ports and their connections.
-At instantiation, NoFlo components should be *inert*, and merely prepare their internal data structures and set up listeners for their inut ports.
 All actions a component does should be triggered via input port events.
 There are several events that can be associated with ports:

 * _Attach_: there is a connection to the port
 * _Connect_: the port has started sending or receiving a data transmission